Rindbee/godot-docs-l10n/classes/es/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC1_RGBA_SRGB_BLOCK** = ``133``

-Formato de datos de canal rojo/verde/azul/alfa sin signo comprimido en VRAM con valor normalizado y codificación sRGB no lineal.
-Los valores están en el rango ``[0.0, 1.0]``.
-La precisión del formato es de 5 bits del canal rojo, 6 bits del canal verde, 5 bits del canal azul y 1 bit del canal alfa.
-Usando compresión de textura BC1 (también conocida como S3TC DXT1).
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is 5 bits of red channel, 6 bits of green channel, 5 bits of blue channel, and 1 bit of alpha channel.
+Using BC1 texture compression (also known as S3TC DXT1).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC2_UNORM_BLOCK: